Yurockkk/Bluetooth-RPi-Python/README.md

 `sudo nano /etc/systemd/system/dbus-org.bluez.service`

 Add `-C` at the end of the `ExecStart=` line, to start the bluetooth daemon in 'compatibility' mode.
-Add a new `ExecStartPost=` immediately after that line, to add the SP Profile.
+Add `ExecStartPost=/usr/bin/sdptool add SP` immediately after that line, to add the SP Profile.
 The two lines should look like this:

 `ExecStart=/usr/lib/bluetooth/bluetoothd -C`